Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 He had a college fund, which was apparently like a gift from a family friend.

-The family friends are awful as well.
+Oh, God, the family friends are awful as well.

-the summer of 1990 and Chris drove west in a cross-country trip to California.
-By the end of
+It was the summer of 1990 and Chris drove west in a cross-country trip to California.

-the summer, he was in Lake Mead, Arizona.
-He drove his car down into a dry riverbed to camp He took out what little money he had with him
+He drove his car down into a dry riverbed to camp.

-Oxam could have had that
+Oxam could have had that.

-He set it on fire
+You set it on fire.

 For warmth?

-Was this the middle of winter?
+Is this the middle of winter?

-He could have saved that for the winter time to burn
+He could have saved that for the wintertime to burn.

-Yeah, that's right
+Yeah, that's right.

 That's true.

-Or $1 bills.
+Or $1 bills?

-The way the bloody gas bills are.
+The way of the bloody.

-So, while he's in Lake Mead, he's kind of parked his car like in a dry riverbed,
+So while he's in Lake Mead, he's kind of parked his car like in a dry riverbed.

-but Lake Mead was hit with flash flooding and he sort of had just enough time
+But Lake Mead was hit with flash flooding and he sort of had just enough time to get out a few bits and pieces out of his car.

 He had time to get out a few bits and pieces and get away.